RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/Glossary/glossary.md

 ### Document Structure Panel / Tree of Elements
 ![Image showing Document Structure Panel](<Document structure panel.png>)

-This appears to the left of the canvas (when the Elements Tab is active).
-Here, you can see the tree structure of elements for the active form.
-We can refer this as the Adaptive Document structure panel or the Tree of Elements section.
-This section houses all the elements added to the form.
-The structure may have elements nested within each other based on your desired configuration.
 You can scroll up and down to view all the components of the structure.
-You can click on any of the structural elements to select it on the  <a href="https://rapiddocs.z8.web.core.windows.net/docs/Rapid/User%20Manual/glossary/#composition-area" target="_blank">**Composition area**</a>
+You can click on any of the structural elements to select it on the  <a href="https://rapiddocs.z8.web.core.windows.net/docs/Rapid/User%20Manual/glossary/#composition-area" target="_blank">**Composition area**</a>, or double click to edit the name of the element.

 ### Composition Area
 ![Image showing Composition Area](<Composition Area.png>)